 The CNSC has exempted indefinitely devices containing radium luminous compounds from most regulatory controls given the low risk involved.
 Some restrictions remain in place however.
 A CNSC licence is still required to service RLDs.
 Service activities include disassembling or repairing a device or removing radium luminous compounds from a device.

 RLDs are not permitted to enter into regular municipal waste streams, and their disposal must be with an authorized CNSC-licensed waste management facility.
-CNL's Low Level Radioactive Waste Management Office (LLRWMO) will accept RLDs for transfer to a CNSC-licensed waste management facility.
+CNL's Historic Waste Program Management Office will accept RLDs for transfer to a CNSC-licensed waste management facility.

 Household smoke detectors, also referred to as ionization chamber smoke detectors, use radioactive material to warn of fire hazards.